AngelRuizMoreno/ConcensusPharmacophore/README.md

 If you use this software or its results in your research, publication, or project, please cite it as follows:

-> ConPhar: Tool for generation and analysis of concensus pharmacophore
+> ConPhar: Tool for generation and analysis of concensus pharmacophore: [DOI: 10.5281/zenodo.8276506](https://zenodo.org/record/8276506)

 If you use pharmer for your work you must cite: